oracle/node-oracledb/doc/api.md

 ```

 Sets the maximum number of milliseconds that each underlying
-[round-trip][124] between node-oracledb and Oracle Database may take.
+[round-trip](#roundtrips) between node-oracledb and Oracle Database
-Each node-oracledb method or operation may make zero or more
+may take.
+Each node-oracledb method or operation may make zero or
-round-trips.
+more round-trips.
 The `callTimeout` value applies to each round-trip
 individually, not to the sum of all round-trips.
 Time spent
 processing in node-oracledb before or after the completion of each
 round-trip is not counted.